 Keep training records to help identify when refresher training might be needed.

 Everyone working for you should know what they are expected to do.

 Find out more information on health and safety training: What you need to know.

 Consulting with Employees

 Law: Under the Health and Safety (Consultation with Employees) Regulations 1996 (as amended), employers must consult all their employees on health and safety matters.

 Consultation involves employers not only giving information to employees but also listening to, and taking account of what they say before making any health and safety decisions and can result in healthier and safer workplaces.

-Law: Every employer should make an assessment of first-aid needs appropriate to the circumstances of each workplace.
+Every employer should make an assessment of first-aid needs appropriate to the circumstances of each workplace.
 In an organisation where the risk assessment identifies a comparatively low risk to health and safety, employers may only need to provide a clearly identified and suitably stocked first-aid container and an appointed person to look after first-aid arrangements and take charge in emergencies.
-Click here for advice on first aid at work.
+Get advice on first aid at work.

 The Health and Safety (First-Aid) Regulations 1981.
-Approved Code of Practice and guidance Download a free copy INDG214: First aid at work: Your questions answered click here
+Approved Code of Practice and guidance Download a free copy INDG214: First aid at work: Your questions answered.

 The accident book is also a valuable document that organisations can use to record accident information as part of their management of health and safety.
 It can be used to record details of injuries from accidents at work that employers must report under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
-For further information please proceed to the Reporting Accident section on the HSE website.
-You can access the website by clicking here.
+For further information visit the Reporting Accident section on the HSE website.